WHITINGHAM -- Kick Butts Out Day is held on March 20 and the Twin Valley Middle School students have been preparing to do just that.

 Students form VKAT groups once they enter the middle school.

 "The kids do all sorts of activities throughout the year," said Cindy Hayford, a coordinator at the Deerfield Valley Community Partnership.
-"Their main focus is on tobacco and second-hand smoke, but they also do other activities based around kids being safe and healthy."

 "I joined because my parents smoke and it's hurting them," said Betit.
 "I want them to know how it's hurting them and get to know more about it to let them know."